plukacs/lab-governance/README.md

 Take and share notes if relevant.
 If two people attend a meeting, one of them should take notes.

 ##### Policy: Office hygiene (mandatory for all roles and circles)
-Clean your desk everyday after yourself: no food, no dirty dishes.
 Leave the office clean every day.
 Do not risk that someone else, who walks in with a guest would feel ashamed.
 Or just throws up.
+- clean your desk everyday after yourself: no food, no dirty dishes
+- clean common spaces / meeting desks after using it
+- the last person leaving should start the dishwasher
+- collect the trash selectively
+- take the trash bag down if it is full and put in a new one
+- do not disturb the meetings' of the others with loud noise

 ##### Policy: Stand-ups
 Separate circle standups.
 Each circle is free to decide if they have a standup or not.